 - Anglican.
 The parish church at 2 Trezaise Road, Roche, is located in OS Grid Square SW9859 and was dedicated to St Goemandus, Conandus, Conant or Gonnet.
 It was originally arcaded as most of the neighbouring churches are, but was rebuilt in 1822 and is now a plain parallelogram with a north transept, entered through a chamfered pointed arch.
 The west end is travered by a low gallery.
 The church has a fine Norman font of the Bodmin pattern made from Pentewan stone.
 The entrances to the church are a south porch and a priest's door.
 The 15th century tower of moorstone granite ashlar rises to a height of some 85 feet and forms a well-known landmark; it consists of three stages, is buttressed on the square and embattled.
 It once had pinnacles, the octagonal bases of which, springing from angel corbels, still remain.
 It carries a peal of eight bells.

 It is likely that there was a Saxon building before the Norman Church was built by the Lords of Tremodrett.
 The Norman Church was largely rebuilt in the 14th century and restored in 1820-2 and again in 1890.

 - Non-Conformist.
-There was a large Wesleyan Methodist chapel, with a cemetery adjoining, in the Churchtown; it was built in 1833.
+There was a large Wesleyan Methodist chapel at Chapel Road, Roche, with a cemetery adjoining, in the Churchtown; it was built in 1833.
 There were Bible Christian chapels as Tresease, Tremonds, Tregoss, Belovely, and Mount Pleasant; at the last named place there is also a cemetery.